thanhtuancris/thanhtuancris/README.md

 ### Hi there, I'm a Developer !
-- 🔭 I’m studying ad ICTU !
+- 🔭 I’m working at MinhHoangJSC !
-- 🌱 I’m currently learning and doing everything 🤣
 - 👯 I have had experience in some small projects.
-- 🥅 2020 Goals: College graduate and have a stable job.
+- 🥅 2020 Goals: Earn much money
-- ⚡ Fun fact: I love to travel, watch film.
+- ⚡ Fun fact: I love to travel, play soccer

 ### Connect with me: